d2l-ai/d2l-en/chapter_recurrent-neural-networks/bi-rnn.md

 $$p(x_j|x_{-j}) \propto \sum_{h_j} \pi_j(h_j) \rho_j(h_j) p(x_j|h_j).$$

 Note that in abstract terms the backward recursion can be written as $\rho_{t-1} = g(\rho_t, x_t)$, where $g$ is some learned function.
-Again, this looks very much like an update equation, just running backwards unlike what we've seen so far in RNNs.
+Again, this looks very much like an update equation, just running backwards unlike what we have seen so far in RNNs.
 And, indeed, HMMs benefit from knowing future data when it is available.
 Signal processing scientists distinguish between the two cases of knowing and not knowing future observations as filtering vs.\ smoothing.
 See e.g.\ the introductory chapter of the book by [Doucet, de Freitas and Gordon, 2001](https://www.stats.ox.ac.uk/~doucet/doucet_defreitas_gordon_smcbookintro.pdf) on Sequential Monte Carlo algorithms for more detail.

 ## Bidirectional Model

-If we want to have a mechanism in RNNs that offers comparable look-ahead ability as in HMMs we need to modify the recurrent net design we've seen so far.
+If we want to have a mechanism in RNNs that offers comparable look-ahead ability as in HMMs we need to modify the recurrent net design we have seen so far.
 Fortunately this is easy (conceptually).
 Instead of running an RNN only in forward mode starting from the first symbol we start another one from the last symbol running back to front.
 Bidirectional recurrent neural networks add a hidden layer that passes information in a backward direction to more flexibly process such information.
 The figure below illustrates the architecture of a bidirectional recurrent neural network with a single hidden layer.

 ![ Architecture of a bidirectional recurrent neural network. ](../img/birnn.svg)